Diritti e doveri dei genitori

 An argument in favor of limited and conditional parental rights, based upon the interests of parents and children.

-Clayton, Matthew.
+Clayton, Matteo.
 Justice and Legitimacy in Upbringing.
 New York: la stampa dell'università di Oxford, 2006.

 Applies particular principles of justice to childrearing.